Wells & Co: Wells & Young's

 Further acquisition in 2011 saw the company buy McEwan's and Younger's beers as well as the Courage beers, extending its portfolio more widely across the UK.

 In early 2015, the company went back to its roots and now trades as Charles Wells, once again, reuniting the different arms of the business under its founding name.

 In May 2017, the company announced that it was selling the brewery and wine business to Marston's Brewery together with the Bombardier and McEwan's brands and rights to the Young's brands.
 It said it would set up a separate brewery in Bedford to brew Charles Wells-branded beers in two years' time.

-New Brewery
+New brewery - Brewpoint

 After the sale of its Eagle Brewery and most of its beer brands to Marston's, Charles Wells said that while it would now be focussing more on the pub side of its business, it would also build a small brewery in Bedford to produce beers exclusively for its own pub estate.

-The new brewery is due to be completed in 2020.
+The new brewery is called Brewpoint.The new brewery was completed in July 2020.